react-native-elements/react-native-elements/docs/customization.md

 ### The Theme Object

 By default, the theme object looks like this.
-You can add whatever values you want to the theme, however **the theme must always have these values set**.
+You can add whatever values you want to the theme, and they will be merged with the default.

 ```tsx
 interface theme {